Friday, December 5, 2025

 Above: The meeting between the 2 commanders

-Above: the Regiment Bellisle deployed
+Above: the Dragoon Regiment Bellisle deployed, with its red uniforms

 Above: total view of 2 regiments and 1 battalion at 1:1 ratio